argilla-io/biome-text/docs/docs/documentation/user-guides/2-configuration.md

 [[toc]]

-This section describes the possible options you can specify in configuration files for biome text.
+This section describes the possible options you can specify in configuration files for *biome.text*.
 For now we just point to the responsible parts in the code.

 # Pipeline configuration